mayjai/Chicago-Automated-Speed-Enforcement-Program/Findings-and-Documentation.md

 <img src="https://github.com/mayjai/Chicago-Automated-Speed-Enforcement-Program/blob/master/images_revision/1.png" width="80%" height="80%">

 From data exploration in the last version, I found that the high number of violations is not necessary caused by longer camera enforcement time.
 To present the finding, I created a dual axis chart showing both the number of **violations** (bar) and the **enforcement time** (line), focusing on the **top 10 violation cameras**.
+The bars show the number of violations for each camera clearly, while the line tells how long each camera has been ernforced.

 The **Number of Violations** is calculated by summing the **Violations** in [Speed Camera Violations](https://data.cityofchicago.org/Transportation/Speed-Camera-Violations/hhkd-xvj4).
 The **Enforcement Days** is the number calculating the difference of the current date and **Go-Live Date** in [Speed Camera Locations](https://data.cityofchicago.org/Transportation/Speed-Camera-Locations/4i42-qv3h).

-From the top 10 cameras in the chart, I highlighted two cameras to emphasize the point.
+From the top 10 cameras in the chart, I highlighted two cameras and labled the numbers to emphasize the point.
 We can see that Camera 149 has the **higher number of violations** than Camera 058, but **lower number of enforcement days**.

 <br/>
 <img src="https://github.com/mayjai/Chicago-Automated-Speed-Enforcement-Program/blob/master/images_revision/1-1.png" width="50%" height="50%">